 Randye Jones received her Bachelor of Arts degree in Music Education from Bennett College, Greensboro, North Carolina, and her Master of Music degree in Vocal Performance from Florida State University, Tallahassee.
-Ms. Jones is currently a doctoral student in Vocal Literature at the University of Iowa, Iowa City.
+Ms. Jones continued her studies in vocal literature at the University of Iowa, Iowa City.

 She served as a music cataloger for the Florida State University Libraries, a library manager position at the George Washington University, Washington, D.C., and as Media Room supervisor for the Grinnell College Libraries.
-Ms. Jones continues to perform, teach, and conduct research privately across the United States.
+Ms. Jones’ book, So You Want to Sing Spirituals, is due to be released in the Fall of 2019.
+She also continues to perform, teach, and conduct research privately across the United States.
 For more information, please visit Ms. Jones’ biography site at www.randyejones.com.

 Ms. Jones’ comments about Afrocentric Voices: